orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 it';s the freference thing, evidently you can reference things without a direction connection, the point is not to ignore that idea, but to try to find a way to phrqase that that's possible to setup

-data, basically change parametsrs til you find somer which are so unsual to the one's currently, whaat does that look like using the same visualziation

 ---

 Invariances at star hence a modular structure might be a necessity physically, forcing necessarily a finite accessible structure possible allowing it to grow?